Email FacebookTwitterMenu burgerClose thin

 • If you both believe that you can be fair in how you treat each other when making decisions that will affect you both, post-marriage.
 Just because you both no longer want to be married, it doesn’t mean that you automatically have to dislike the other.

 • You both are committed to getting through the divorce as inexpensively as possible.
-Hiring lawyers and paying court fees is, of course, expensive.
+Hiring lawyers and paying court fees in the event of divorce can add up in terms of cost.
 Avoiding spending a fortune on attorneys could mean more money for both of you after the marriage is over.

 Divorce may be necessary if: